horizon0408/depth_note/README.md

     + encourage constant velocity as a soft constraint
     + Under the constant velocity assumption, the future and past flow should be equal in length but differ in direction.
 </details>

+<a href="https://arxiv.org/pdf/1910.12361.pdf">SENSE: a Shared Encoder Network for Scene-flow Estimation </a>